What Is Collagen? Health Benefits and Different Types - Dr. Axe

 The highest percentages of amino acids found within collagen, along with some of their key benefits, include:

-• Proline: Proline makes up almost 15 percent of collagen.
-Proline and glycine, in particular, play a major role in ensuring your body’s running smoothly.
-Proline helps protect integrity of blood vessels, improve joint health and has various cardiovascular benefits.
+• Proline: Proline makes up roughly 10 percent to 15 percent of collagen.
+Proline and glycine, in particular, play a major role in ensuring your body runs smoothly.
+Proline helps protect the integrity of blood vessels, improve joint health and has various cardiovascular benefits.

 • Glycine: Around one-third of the protein found in collagen is glycine.
 While size-wise it’s the smallest amino acid, glycine has big effects.
 To ensure our cells function properly, glycine helps build healthy DNA strands.
 It also helps form creatine, which promotes healthy muscle growth and boosts energy production during workouts.

 • Glutamine: Considered to be one of the most important and abundant nutrients in the body, glutamine is both created within our muscles and also obtained from food sources.
-Research shows that glutamine has benefits for preventing anxiety, tension, sleep disorders/insomnia, a lack of concentration, poor digestive health, a weakened immune system and low energy.
-According to a report printed the American Journal of Clinical Nutrition, it’s been shown to have positive effects of production of growth hormone, which can improve aspects of mental health, such as helping with release of GABA (gamma-aminobutyric acid) that boosts feelings of “inner calm and tranquility.”
+Research has shown that glutamine has benefits for preventing anxiety, tension, sleep disorders/insomnia, a lack of concentration, poor digestive health, a weakened immune system and low energy.
+According to a report printed the American Journal of Clinical Nutrition, it’s been shown to have positive effects of production of growth hormone, which can improve aspects of mental health, such as helping with release of gamma-aminobutyric acid that boosts feelings of “inner calm and tranquility.”
 Nitrogen, created by glutamine in high amounts, also helps with wound healing and prevents muscle wasting and joint pains.

 • Arginine: Arginine (also commonly called L-arginine) breaks down into nitric oxide within the body, which is an important compound for arterial and heart health.
 Arginine has also been shown to improve circulation, help strengthen the immune system and has a positive influence on male libido.